andrew/ultimate-awesome/README.md

 - [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
 - [awesome-hacking-spots](https://github.com/lack3r/awesome-hacking-spots) - :computer: :coffee: List of Awesome Hacking places, organised by Country and City, listing if it features power and wifi.
 - [awesome-summarization-llm](https://github.com/lemonnn7/awesome-summarization-llm) - A collection of AWESOME things about LLMs based Summarize Method.
+- [awesome-weakly-supervised-segmentation](https://github.com/lichen14/awesome-weakly-supervised-segmentation) - Weakly Supervised Learning for Image Segmentation, a collection of literature reviews and code implementations.
 - [frontend-focus](https://github.com/lio-zero/frontend-focus) - :newspaper: Focus on front-end hot news.
 - [awesome-hathor](https://github.com/luislhl/awesome-hathor) - A curated list of awesome Hathor Network related resources.
 - [awesome-web-scraping](https://github.com/luminati-io/awesome-web-scraping) - A list of libraries, tools, and APIs for web scraping and data processing.
 Find everything you need for extracting, managing, and processing data from the web, from HTTP libraries to browser automation tools and proxy services. .